mendhak/mendhak.github.io/posts/2024-11-08-understanding-sigstore-cosign-as-a-beginner.md

 ### My first in-the-wild verification didn't work

-I had noticed that Python releases now came with sigstore bundle links, so I thought to try and verify them.
-Sadly, in the [Python 3.14 release](https://www.python.org/downloads/release/python-3140a1/), although there were sigstore bundles provided, I wasn't able to verify them with cosign.
+I had noticed that Python releases now came with Sigstore bundle links, so I thought to try and verify them.
+Sadly, in the [Python 3.14 release](https://www.python.org/downloads/release/python-3140a1/), although there were Sigstore bundles provided, I wasn't able to verify them with cosign.

-I downloaded the main file and the sigstore bundle, and looked at [their sigstore documentation](https://www.python.org/downloads/metadata/sigstore/) to construct the command.
-Although their examples use a python pip module for sigstore, I wanted to use the same cosign tool that I'd supposedly be using everywhere else.
+I downloaded the main file and the Sigstore bundle, and looked at [their Sigstore documentation](https://www.python.org/downloads/metadata/sigstore/) to construct the command.
+Although their examples use a python pip module for Sigstore, I wanted to use the same cosign tool that I'd supposedly be using everywhere else.
 I thought it was a reasonable expectation to be able to substitute one for the other.

 But I got an error: